CarbonSolutions/LOCAETA_AQ/README.md

 3. Run INMAP

 Once the emission files are processed, it is time to run INMAP.
 You can find the instruction on how to run INMAP in this repo: https://github.com/yunhal/inmap-1.9.6-gridsplit In short.
-Step-1) create "toml" run file (you can modify eval/nei2020Config_CO_CCS.toml), Step-2) set the emission files you just processed, Step-3) set the INMAP output file path, and Step-4) run INMAP.
+Step-1) create "toml" run file (you can modify eval/nei2020Config_CO_CCS.toml), Step-2) set the emission file path you just processed, Step-3) set the INMAP output file path (make sure to create the output directory as well), and Step-4) run INMAP.

 4. Evaluate INMAP runs
 ```